voodoos/ppx_deriving_jsont/README.md

   constructor itself)
 - `@doc <string>` to document constructors
 - `@kind <string>` to specify the kind of inlined-records
-- `@unwrap` can be used on constructors whose only argument is the type of a record
+- `@nowrap` can be used on constructors whose only argument is the type of a record

 For inlined record